SagaSkoyere/Sentencio-Audio-Condense/README.md

 ---

 ## Contact Me
-- I am not regularly checking GitHub, but if you want to make any updates, ping me (Saga) on [Discord](https://discord.gg/85zc78aHwy).
+- I am not regularly checking GitHub, but if you want to make any updates or get in touch, ping me (Saga) on [Discord](https://discord.gg/85zc78aHwy).